whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appB_backup_restore.md

 **Caution**: Do not conduct any further configuration of Intel® Manager for Lustre\* software.
-Do not attempt to re-discover Intel® EE for Lustre\* assets or add any servers or storage to the instance until the recovery is complete and the Manager for Lustre\* software installation is verified as working to your satisfaction.
+Do not attempt to re-discover Manager for Lustre\* assets or add any servers or storage to the instance until the recovery is complete and the Manager for Lustre\* software installation is verified as working to your satisfaction.